-- (32) As Article 7 TEU has so far not been used within the EU,10 no precedence of relevance under Article 94 of the Treaty exists.
+- (33) As Article 7 TEU has so far not been used within the EU,11 no precedence of relevance under Article 94 of the Treaty exists.
 In this situation, the Secretariat will base itself on the travaux préparatoires and the aforementioned interpretation issued by the European Commission when applying Article 92(1) of the Treaty to the present case.
-This was also the case in the Secretariat's Requests under Article 92 of the Treaty in Cases ECS-8/11 and - (33) In the following, the Secretariat will submit that the failure of the Republic of Serbia, at the date of this Request, to comply with the Energy Community Law constitutes a serious and persistent breach of Energy Community law.
+This was also the case in the Secretariat's Requests under Article 92 of the Treaty in Cases ECS-8/11 and 9/13. - (34) In the following, the Secretariat will submit that the failure of Bosnia and Herzegovina, at the date of this Request, to comply with the Energy Community Law constitutes a serious and persistent breach of Energy Community law.